The LORD: the Author of Calamity

 But now, I pray, let the power of the Lord be great, just as You have declared, ‘The Lord is slow to anger and abundant in lovingkindness, forgiving iniquity and transgression; but He will by no means clear the guilty, visiting the iniquity of the fathers on the children to the third and the fourth generations.’
 Pardon, I pray, the iniquity of this people according to the greatness of Your lovingkindness, just as You also have forgiven this people, from Egypt even until now.

-[The context is the aftermath of the Jews rebellion against the LORD very early soon after leaving Egypt and making the idol of the golden calf.
+[The context is the aftermath of the Jews rebellion against the LORD very soon after leaving Egypt, in the episode of the casting of the idol of the golden calf.
 It is part of Moses’ prayer for a rebellious nation.]

 So it shall be when all of these things have come upon you, the blessing and the curse which I have set before you, and you call them to mind in all nations where the Lord your God has banished you, and you return to the Lord your God and obey Him with all your heart and soul according to all that I command you today, you and your sons, then the Lord your God will restore you from captivity, and have compassion on you, and will gather you again from all the peoples where the Lord your God has scattered you.